thepirat000/Audit.NET/README.md

 AuditEvent | `AuditEvent` | Custom initial audit event to use.
 By default it will create a new instance of basic `AuditEvent` SkipExtraFrames | `int` | Value used to indicate how many frames in the stack should be skipped to determine the calling method.
 Default is 0
 CallingMethod | `MethodBase` | Specific calling method to store on the event.
 Default is to use the calling stack to determine the calling method.
+Items | `Dictionary<string, object>` | A dictionary of items that can be used to store additional information on the scope, accessible from the `AuditScope` instance.

 Suppose you have the following code to _cancel an order_ that you want to audit: